 How to Apply

 Arrangements for taking a certification exam are made through ATA Headquarters.
 The fee of $300 includes all administrative and grading expenses.
-Candidates must provide proof that they meet the eligibility requirements.
 They may register for an exam at the same time they apply for membership.
-ATA Headquarters must receive a completed registration form with payment of $300 at least two weeks before the test is administered.
+ATA Headquarters must receive a completed registration form with payment of $300 at least two weeks before the exam is administered or four weeks before the exam if the candidate is also applying for membership.
 Late registration depends on whether there is space available and whether exams can be delivered in time.
 Eligible candidates may register by paying an additional late fee for a total of $345.

 Warning: each sitting has a maximum capacity and exam sittings in major metropolitan areas frequently fill up weeks or months in advance.